 According to the Illinois Secretary of State, the man who later became the Spa Bandit once pretended to be a securities broker, or at least I infer that from the state’s decision to permanently ban him from being one in 1999.
-He kept doing it, according to these documents, dated late 2006 and charging him with violating the ban and defrauding investors.
+In 2006, the state charged him with violating the ban and defrauding investors.
 This proceeding, of course, was going on at the same time Wolbers was getting himself fraudulently waxed in at least two states.

 It’s not clear what happened in the securities case, but Wolbers was prosecuted in late 2007 for the spa crimes.
 In two separate cases, he pleaded guilty to theft of services and was fined and ordered to do public service.
 He also got jail time, but those sentences were suspended.
 “I’m hoping that in conversations with your doctor you can get to the bottom of this,” the judge said to Wolbers, “this” presumably meaning his compulsive pedicure-stealing behavior and whatnot.
 Oh, yes, your honor, Wolbers replied, “I want to get my life back on track and I’ll do whatever it takes to do that, and do it with seriousness and purpose.”

 I can’t say he didn’t try, but I can say he didn’t succeed.